nicholas-long/environment/zet/20230928175434/README.md

 # tandy project notes and scripts for old machine project

 - concept of `tandy project notes and scripts for old machine project`
+- notes about this project are in my private zk
+  - [ ] copy them here

 ```
 /home/coyote/kb/linux/old-machine-project/tandy-output-filter.c # a poor attempt to create a text filter to get the tandy screen working as a terminal. link this to the old machine terminal project.